 Camp Arena Stage gives extra time and care to hiring the best artist-educators in the DC Metro Area.
 Staff members are chosen for their experience with young people, warmth, energy, creativity, artistic merit and professional affiliations.
 Our staff members are devoted to the personal and creative growth of each camper and creating a safe, supportive environment.

 The overall camper to staff ratio is 1:5.
-In 2011, 22 out of 25 instructors were returning staff members.

 Registration is closed